Beskhue/enactive-agents/docs/usage.vision.rst

         else:
             return model.interaction.PrimitivePerceptionInteraction(bump, agent.get_perception(world))

-Additionally, we need to register a :doc:`perception handler <model.perceptionhandler>` to the agent:
+For :code:`agent.get_perception(world)` to be meaningful, the agent needs to have a :doc:`perception handler <model.perceptionhandler>`.
+As such, we need to register a perception handler to the agent:

 ::